Tom Brady Named NFL MVP Ahead of Super Bowl LII

 The 2018 Super Bowl is a rematch of Super Bowl XXXIX in 2005, when Brady and the Patriots bested the Eagles, 24-21.
 During the win, Brady — like many of the players on the field that game — wore Nike cleats.

-To watch the TV broadcast tonight of Super Bowl LII, it will show on NBC at 6:30 p.m.
-ET, with the pre game coverage beginning at 1 p.m.
+The TV broadcast tonight of Super Bowl LII, will be on NBC at 6:30 p.m.
+ET, with the pre-game coverage beginning at 1 p.m.
 ET.
-The Super Bowl can also be watched via live stream online at stream.nbcsports.com/nfl/super-bowl, and from a mobile device on the NFL Mobile and Yahoo Sports apps.
+The game can also be watched via livestream online at stream.nbcsports.com/nfl/super-bowl, and from a mobile device on the NFL Mobile and Yahoo Sports apps.